amibenson/solidity-qa/Solidity-QA.md

 - Signature Malleability

+- Delegatecall to Untrusted Callee

 - Weak Sources of Randomness from Chain Attributes

 - Missing Protection against Signature Replay Attacks

+- <a href="https://kadenzipfel.github.io/smart-contract-vulnerabilities/vulnerabilities/incorrect-inheritance-order.html">Incorrect Inheritance Order</a>

+The solution Solidity provides to the Diamond Problem is by using reverse C3 linearization.
+This means that it will linearize the inheritance from right to left, so the order of inheritance matters.
+It is suggested to start with more general contracts and end with more specific contracts to avoid problems.

 - Unencrypted Private Data On-Chain